shantijul4585/Sales-Performance-Analysis/README.md

-# Data-Analysis-Dashboard
-Interactive sales dashboard built in Excel using slicers and multiple charts.
-Includes data cleaning, analysis, and visual insights.
+# 📊 Data Analysis Dashboard (Excel)
+## Project Objective
+This project presents an interactive sales dashboard built entirely in Microsoft Excel, aimed at analyzing and visualizing sales performance across regions and executives.